PolyhedralDev/TerraDocs/docs/config/development/noise/use.rst

      - Yellow: 1
      - Red: 1

-This is what we call a **weighted pool**.
-Weighted pools are commonly used in conjunction with noise samplers to distribute things.
+This is what we call a **weighted list**.
+Weighted lists are commonly used in conjunction with noise samplers to distribute things.

 The numbers can be thought of as the ratios each item will take up across a noise sampler's output.
 Using the example above, there would be a Blue:Green:Yellow:Red ratio of 2:1:1:1

-*Terra will automatically determine the thresholds and segment the noise behind the scenes*, making weighted pools easy to configure.
+*Terra will automatically determine the thresholds and segment the noise behind the scenes*, making weighted lists easy to configure.